-Do not store above 25°C. Keep the vials in the outer carton in order to protect from light.
-For storage conditions after radiolabelling of the medicinal product, see section 6.3.
+Do not store above 25°C. Keep the vials in the outer carton, in order to protect from light.

+For storage conditions of the reconstituted after radiolabelling of the medicinal product, see section 6.3.

 Storage of radiopharmaceuticals should be in accordance with national regulation on radioactive materials.